 OpenRun Headphones

 For anyone who runs along busy roads or crowded paths, noise-canceling earbuds can end up hindering awareness.
 These open-ear, bone-conduction headphones mean that they can have their music and keep tabs on what’s going on around them too, since these don’t block their ears.
-We found that, while the sound quality isn’t as good as with typical headphones, it’s worth the tradeoff for the safety.
+A lot of, while the sound quality isn’t as good as with typical headphones, it’s worth the tradeoff for the safety.
 Plus, the band lends a secure fit and we didn’t experience any undue friction from the cheekbone pads.

 13